Goatman13/pypyc2c/README.md

 - Added clrrdi, clrlsldi, extldi, sldi, srdi, rotldi, rotrdi.
 - Shifts print mask again.
 - Removed BC opcodes, ida handle them fine nowdays.
+- New option to detect rlwinm and rotxwi pair that can be "and not" (enabled by default).
 - More minor changes here and there.

  To scan single opcode push F10.